Rising home values and a strong rental market: real estate investing in Tampa, Florida

 Plus, the rising seas caused by global warming dictate that homeowners need to shell out for good flood insurance.

-All that aside, Tampa-St. Petersburg-Clearwater’s top-ranked white sand beaches, sports teams that confer major bragging rights, and a diverse economy with a rising tech profile are drawing some 115 people a day to move to this growing metro area.
+All that aside, Tampa-St. Petersburg-Clearwater’s top-ranked white sand beaches, sports teams that confer major bragging rights, and a diverse economy with a rising tech profile are drawing some 115 people a day to move to this growing metro area, meaning home values are rising.

-Waters described five neighborhoods that offer great possibilities for real estate investing in Tampa.
+Waters described five neighborhoods in the Tampa housing market that offer great possibilities for real estate investing.
+(All figures are from Realtor.com, from November 2022.)

 1. South Tampa